-Interested individuals should submit\\ a 2 page CV and a covering letter of not more than 2 pages.
-This letter must:

-- 1) Explain why you want to train in primary care research; - 2) If more than one University offers the training you would like, list your ranked preference (up to 3 institutions) in the covering letter. - Please state Studentship 2016 as the subject of the email. - Please name the application attachment using the naming convention: Surname Application DOC16

-Applications must be received by 12 noon on Thursday 25 February 2016.
+- Interested individuals should submit a two page CV and a covering letter of no more than two pages.
+This letter must: - 1.
+Explain why you want to train in primary care research; - 2.
+If more than one university offers the training you would like, list your ranked preference (up to three institutions). - Please state Studentship 2016 as the subject of the email. - Please name the application attachment using the naming convention: Surname_CV_DOC16 and Surname_Letter_DOC16 - Applications must be received by 12 noon on Thursday 25 February 2016.

 Your application should be sent by email to katie.farrington@phc.ox.ac.uk